-DOE/NNSA FFRDCs are eligible to apply for funding as a subrecipient but are not eligible to apply as a prime recipient.
+DOE/NNSA FFRDCs are eligible to apply for funding as a subrecipient but are not eligible to apply as a prime recipient for AOI 1, AOI 2, AOI 3, and AOI 4.
+DOE/NNSA FFRDCs are eligible to apply for funding as a prime recipient and subrecipient for AOI 5.

-Non-DOE/NNSA FFRDCs are eligible to participate as a subrecipient but are not eligible to apply as a prime recipient.
+Non-DOE/NNSA FFRDCs are eligible to participate as a subrecipient but are not eligible to apply as a prime recipient for AOI 1, AOI 2, AOI 3, and AOI 4.
+Non-DOE/NNSA FFRDCs are eligible to apply for funding as a prime recipient and subrecipient for AOI 5.